Tex4D: Zero-shot 4D Scene Texturing with Video Diffusion Models

-Recently, TexFusion~\citep{cao2023texfusion} and numerous zero-shot methods~\citep{liu2023text,richardson2023texture,chen2023text2tex,huo2024texgen} have shown significant success in generating globally consistent textures without additional 3D datasets.
+Recently, TexFusion~\cite{cao2023texfusion} and numerous zero-shot methods~\cite{liu2023text,richardson2023texture,huo2024texgen} have shown significant success in generating globally consistent textures without additional 3D datasets.
 Based on depth-aware diffusion models, they sequentially inpaint the latents in the UV domain to ensure the spatial consistency of latents observed across different views.
-Then, they decode the latents from multiple views and finally synthesize the RGB texture through backprojection.
+Then, they decode the latents from multiple views and finally synthesize the RGB texture through back projection.

-However, these methods primarily focus on generating static 3D assets and do not account for temporal changes in the final visual presentation, such as in videos.
-Our work introduces a training-free framework that enables multi-view consistent video generation based on animated meshes.
-To the best of our knowledge, this is the first approach to synthesize multi-view and multi-frame consistent textures for mesh sequences.
+However, these methods generate static 3D assets and overlook temporal changes in visual presentations, such as videos.
+To our knowledge, this is the first approach to synthesize multi-view dynamic textures for mesh sequences, enabling appearance transformations.